CS-205-S21/lab-2a/README.md

   - Click "New Project" or select "File > New File or Project"
   - Select "Other Project > Subdirs Project > Choose"
   - In this window, **carefully** add the name of the directory where your repository is and the name of the repository you are using.
-In the example, Name is lab-2a, which is what you called it during the clone process.
+In the example, Name is lab-2a, which is what you called it during the clone process, your name may differ slightly.
 Also, the field "Create in" is the directory where you put the repo.

 ![](figs/newProj.png)